Cincinnati State Technical and Community College: Athletics

 Cincinnati State's mascot is the "Surge".
-The college is member of the Ohio Community College Athletic Conference of the National Junior College Athletic Association.
+The college was a member of the Ohio Community College Athletic Conference of the National Junior College Athletic Association.

 In 2015, Cincinnati State won the NJCAA D3 National Championships in Men's Golf in Chautauqua, NY under head coach Scott Webb.

 Cincinnati State eliminated all sports except for men's & women's soccer for the 2017–18 season.
+All sports were suspended due to the COVID-19 pandemic and a deteriorating gymnasium.
+The gymnasium was remodeled in 2023.

+State championships

+State Championships won by Central High School prior to closing.